Detective Conan Cafe 2017

 Looking around, the other solo diner was sitting at a two-seater table (see above photo) and my particular session had a lot of couples which probably explained why I eventually got a four-seater table all to myself.
 (Yay to more space!)
 Although in hindsight, I think the other table was meant for another solo diner but he/she didn’t turn up?
 The only downside was that the table was directly in front of a photo-spot and props so a lot of kids were actually hovering behind me trying to take photos.
 Most of them were pretty mindful of me so they tried not to disturb me so it was still good.

-Another plus point of the 4-seater was that I really wanted the non-sd version of the placemat (which we get to bring back) and since there was no other diners seated at the table next to me, I was able to request for swap which they gave! ^ ^ Yay~
+Another plus point of the 4-seater was that I really wanted the non-sd version of the placemat (which we get to bring back) and since there was no other diners seated at the table next to me, I was able to request for a swap which they gave! ^ ^ Yay~

 Oh and remember how I said walk-ins were almost impossible?
 There was a guy (presumably a traveler just like me) who came up to the cafe halfway during my meal and asked in English if he could do walk-ins and how to make reservations if you can’t.
 Even though the table next to me could have accommodated another couple, they refused because they have allocated and accounted for all vacancies of the day/session.
 So just do a reservation if you ever go to a Detective Conan Cafe, it’ll save you a lot of hassle.